See the 2015 Innovation Tank Finalists >>

 - Value proposition stating the pediatric (and adult as applicable) problem the innovation addresses with statistics referencing market size

 - Description of similar products and competitors

 - Explanation of the innovation’s competitive advantage

-- Outline of funding sources secured and needed to advance the innovation
+- Outline of secured investment sources and funding needed to advance the product

 - Description of proprietary rights including any patents filed or issued

 - Full disclosure of other similar competitions that this product has been or will compete in